-To report the following, please call Operations and Maintenance.
-(If your concern needs prompt attention, please call the 24-hour emergency response line at 425-452-7840):
+To report the following, please call the Operations and Maintenance 24-hour emergency response line at 425-452-7840:

 - Potholes (response target is within 24 hours)

-- Hazardous road conditions, such as down trees, snow and ice, etc.
+- Hazardous road conditions, such as downed trees, snow and ice, etc.

-- Down or damaged stop or yield signs
+- Down or damaged stop signs or yield signs

 - Sidewalk concerns